thegu5/devpost-api/README.md

 This project is almost ready for my purposes, but it may not be for yours.

+The plan is to migrate to [cheerio-json-mapper](https://www.npmjs.com/package/cheerio-json-mapper)!
+X-ray is very old and buggy so it'll be a breath of fresh air.

 Routes defined in the spec but not implemented:
 - Specific software updates
 - Specific forum topics